MOF-ui/PRINT_py/README.md

 > start a virtual robot with `py .\simCom\test_server.py`
 >
 > start PRINT_py in local mode with `py .\PRINT.py local`

+If you change the source code, you can also test the software before use.
+I won't guarantee that the test is an exhausting one, though.
+Rather, I know its not.

+> [!TIP]
+> run all available test with: `py .\PRINT.py test`

 Pumps are currently connected via COM port using a USB001Z-3 USB-to-Serial conversion unit.
 Both pumps are connected to this converter via Modbus, sharing